Truff1e/lockout/README.md

 ## Installation & Setup
 This code generates data packs.
 Each data pack is one single-use lockout board.
 Simply generate a board, [load the data pack into your world or server](https://datapack.wiki/guide/installing-a-datapack), add players to teams, and play!

+> [!NOTE]
+> The current version of this project is for Java Edition version 1.21.8+.
+> Older versions provide support for 1.21 through 1.21.4.
+> Bugrock is not supported.
+Data packs are a Java Edition exclusive feature.

 1. Press the green "Code" button, and click "Download ZIP"
 2. Extract the ZIP anywhere you like